Lupus590-CC/LuaStoned/readme.md

             "url",
             "url"
         },
-        name = "example program",
+        mainFile = "", -- only required in multi file stones name = "example program",
         summary = "",
         description = "",
         license = "MIT",
+        -- TODO: API support?
-        type = "module" or "program" or "api", -- tells luastoned where to install things -- TODO: how should the install/etc functions work?
+        type = "module" or "program", -- tells luastoned where to install things -- TODO: how should the install/etc functions work?
         -- warn if there is a func?
         preInstallFunc = function() end or nil,